snowplow-archive/snowplow.github.com/_posts/2014-11-06-snowplow-javascript-tracker-2.1.1-released.md

 <h2><a name="core">4.
 Tracker core integration </a></h2>

 The [Snowplow JavaScript Tracker Core][tracker-core] was designed to contain the functionality common to both the client-side JavaScript Tracker and the [Node.js Tracker][nodejs-tracker].
 This release integrates the core into the client-side Tracker.
-As a consequence, the random 6-digit "transaction ID" attached to all events has been replaced by a unique type 4 UUID.
+As a consequence, the random 6-digit "transaction ID" attached to all events has been replaced by a unique type 4 UUID, which will serve as the `event_id` for this event.
 This makes the false positive rate for detecting duplicate events negligible.

 <h2><a name="callbacks">5.
 Custom callbacks </a></h2>

-You can now specify callback functions which will only be called when sp.js has been loaded and initialized:
+You can now specify callback functions which will only be called when `sp.js` has been loaded and initialized:

 {% highlight javascript %}
 function snowplowCallback() {